A Framework for Real Estate Agents

 3. Paste at the start of a chat: Works the same as on any other platform.

 Note: Custom Instructions have a character limit.
-Keep the Voice and Goals sections — they have the most impact per word.
+Keep the Voice and Goals sections.
+They have the most impact per word.

 Where to put it in Gemini